-Tenses | Jamb Lexis and Structure: what are tenses, How can I answer Jamb Use of English Questions on Tenses correctly, what are the different types of tense?.
+Tenses | JAMB Lexis and Structure: what are tenses, How can I answer JAMB Use of English Questions on Tenses correctly, what are the different types of tense?.

 I know you are exited to see this, well, that’s what friends are for right?, all you have to do from your end is to take a glass of water, chill and read through diligently for easy grasping…

-Before we begin in-dept, we must understand what Tenses is all about, the basic definition and concept behind its Usage.
+Before we begin in-dept, we must understand what Tenses is all about, basic definition and concept behind its Usage.

 Tenses denotes the time an action takes place, whether sometime in the past, in the present or will take some time in the future.
 It refers to the relationship between an action and the period/time of its execution.

 If something happened yesterday, the verb to be used will be quite different from the one used for an action that will take place in the futures.
 Before going further into tenses, we need to briefly talk about time, so we can get a clearer picture.